 Long centre-parted shags are good for oblong faces when you need to add volume on the sides on your face.
 This cute shag also offers incredible texture and eases your everyday styling.
 If your face is rather round and full, you can check this page for the most flattering haircuts and hairstyles for your face shape.

-#10: Layered Shag for Fine Hair
+#8: Medium Shag with Bangs for Fine Hair

 #11: Medium Silver Layers